DonaldET/DemoDev/README.md

 1. Download required dependencies (e.g., Java and MAVEN)
 2. Install and test the dependencies
 3. Download the source code from the GitHub repository (see [http://www.github.com/DonaldET/DemoDev/](http://www.github.com/DonaldET/DemoDev/)
-4. From the downloaded directory, execute: _mvn clean install_
+4. ON the command line, from the downloaded directory, execute:
+    _mvn clean install_

 The _StaticResources_ directory contains instructions on how to setup a MAVEN and JAVA build environment (see document _BuildResources.pdf_.)
 This **GITHUB** hosted document contains links to the source code repository holding _DonaldET\DemoDev_.